 Phil Schatz has spent 30 years navigating the courts and arbitration forums in New York.
-He tried his first federal jury trial in 1988, months after finishing his federal district court clerkship, and has directed many trials, arbitrations, and mediations in a wide-range of practice areas in New York City federal courts, state courts, and arbitration forums.
+He tried his first federal jury trial in 1988, months after finishing his federal district court clerkship, and has directed many trials, arbitrations, and mediations in New York City federal courts, state courts, and arbitration forums.

-Phil has taught deposition, trial advocacy, and advocacy-teaching programs for NITA for National Institute of Trial Advocacy ("NITA") for over 20 years, and has earned the coveted “Faculty” designation representing “consistently superior evaluations.”
-He was chair of a highly-rated “Anatomy of a Trial” advocacy-training program for the New York City Bar in 2014 and 2015.
+Phil has taught deposition, trial-advocacy, and advocacy-teaching programs for the National Institute of Trial Advocacy ("NITA") for over 20 years, and has earned the coveted “Faculty” designation for consistently superior evaluations.
+He has chaired advocacy-training program for the New York City Bar in 2014 and 2015.
 He is a “Member of the Bench” of the American Inns of Court and rated “AV/Preeminent—High Ethical Standing” by Martindale-Hubbell.

 Phil is a panel mediator for the Southern District of New York, the Eastern District of New York, the Commercial Division of the New York Supreme Court, and the Appellate Division, First Department.
 He trains other lawyers in mediation skills.